 Both banks’ ZIIP have the same conditions to qualify for the ZIIP with Malaysia Airlines.
-First (and most naturally), payment for the flight tickets must be charged to a Maybank or Public Bank credit card (or their Islamic banking equivalent), and secondly, these tickets must cost a minimum of RM500 in a single transaction to be eligible for the credit card offer.
+First (and most naturally), payment for the flight tickets must be charged to a Maybank or Public Bank credit card (or their Islamic banking equivalent), and secondly, these tickets must cost a minimum of RM500 in a single transaction.
 Note that these two repayment tenures require a different minimum spend.
 The 6-month ZIIP is valid with a minimum spend of RM500 in a single transaction, while the 12-month option requires a minimum spend of RM1,000.

-As this is a limited-time credit card offer as part of the MATTA Fair, the ZIIP for both Maybank and Public Bank cardholders is only available until 13 September.
-However, the travel period for this credit card offer is from now until 15 August 2020, so this may be a great time to plan and buy flight tickets for your holiday next year.
-If you don’t have any Maybank or Public Bank card, there’s an online Maybank credit card application.
-Or, compare and apply for the best Public Bank credit card that caters to your needs.
+As this is a limited-time promotion as part of the MATTA Fair, the ZIIP for both Maybank and Public Bank cardholders is only available until 13 September.
+However, the travel period for this promotion is from now until 15 August 2020, so this may be a great time to plan and buy flight tickets for your holiday next year.

 For detailed step-by-step instructions on how to book Malaysia Airlines flight tickets via ZIIP with Maybank and Public Bank, head on to the MAS website.